-ROPER[®] Refrigerator Warranty
+ESTATE[®] Refrigerator Warranty

-LENGTH OF WARRANTY ROPER WILL PAY FOR FULL ONE-YEAR WARRANTY (from date of purchase) Replacement parts and repair labor to correct defects in materi- als or workmanship.
-Service must be provided by an authorized Roper service company.
-FULL FIVE-YEAR WARRANTY (From date of purchase) Replacement parts and repair labor for the sealed refrigeration system (compressor, evaporator, condenser, drier or connecting tubing) which we find to be defective in materials or workman- ship.
-Service must be provided by an authorized Roper service company.
-ROPER WILL NOT PAY FOR

-A. Service calls to:

-- 1. Correct the installation of your appliance. - 2.
-Instruct you how to use your appliance. - 3.
-Replace house fuses or correct house wiring or plumbing. - 4.
-Replace owner accessible light bulbs. - B. Repairs when appliance is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your appliance is designed to be repaired in the home. - D. Damage to appliance caused by accident, misuse, fire, flood, acts of God, or use of products not approved by us. - E. Any labor costs during the limited warranties. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP® replacement parts and repair labor to correct defects in materials or workmanship.
+Service must be provided by an authorized Whirlpool sm service company.
+FULL FIVE-YEAR WARRANTY From Date of Purchase FSP replacement parts and repair labor to correct defects in materials or workmanship in the sealed refrigeration system.
+These parts are: Compressor Evaporator Condenser Drier Connecting tubing Service must be provided by an authorized WhirlpoolSM service company.
+WHIRLPOOL WILL NOT PAY FOR A. Service calls to: 1.
+Correct the installation of the refrigerator.
+2. Instruct you how to use the refrigerator.
+3. Replace house fuses or correct house wiring or plumbing.
+4. Replace light bulbs.
+B. Repairs when refrigerator is used in other than normal, single-family household use.
+C. Pickup and delivery.
+This product is designed to be repaired in the home.
+D. Damage to refrigerator caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool.
+E. Any food loss due to product failure.
+F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.

-This Roper appliance is warranted by Whirlpool Corporation.
-Under no circumstances shall it be liable under this warranty for incidental or consequential damages and all implied warranties are limited to the same time period stated in the express warranties for Roper Brand Appliances.
+WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
 Some states do not allow the exclusion or limitation of incidental or consequential damages, so this limitation or exclusion may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

-Outside the United States, a different warranty may also apply.
-For details, please contact your authorized Roper distributor or military exchange.
+Outside the United States, a different warranty may apply.
+For details, please contact your authorized Whirlpool distributor or military exchange.

 If you need service, first see the "Assistance or Service" section of this book.
-After checking "Assistance or Service," additional help can be found by calling our toll-free telephone number, 1-800-44-ROPER (1-800-447-6737), from anywhere in the U.S.
+After checking "Assistance or Service," additional help can be found by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.